 Situated on the Eastern side of Coniston Water, Fisherbeck Fold forms part of a quaint 17th Century Lakeland Farmhouse.
 The original farmhouse has been sympathetically split into two lovely Lakeland properties.
 The two properties Fisherbeck Fold & Fisherbeck Nest can be let individually, sleeping 4 respectively or together as one larger property sleeping 8.

-Shared entrance hall with boot & coat storage, guests will also have use of the shared utility area within the entrance hall which houses a washer dryer.
+Shared entrance hall, guests will also have use of the shared utility area which houses a washer dryer.

 House bathroom with W.C and shower over bath.

-An attractive cottage garden with garden furniture, grassed and gravelled areas, trees and shrubs.
-The garden enjoys views of Coniston Water and the surrounding fells.
+An small garden running alongside the driveway with garden furniture, grassed and gravelled areas, trees and seasonal shrubs.

 Bed linen, towels, electricity, Wi-Fi, gas central heating